 So, yes retroactive date is a technical term for the industry, but one it’s important for small business owners to understand.
 Do you know how far back your PI policy covers you for work done?
 If the answer’s no, you may want to check your policy with your insurer for peace of mind.

-Choose a standalone product or get covered as part of a comprehensive business insurance package.
+Choose a standalone product or get covered as part of a comprehensive small business insurance package.

 Tell us about your business – we’ll build your business insurance quote and help you explore any other insurance needs.Start my quote